Subgraphs

 We support the development of efficient and responsive applications by providing real-time and accurate blockchain data access through the use of The Graph's indexing protocol.
 Subgraphs are a powerful tool that allows us to index data stored on Ethereum and query this data via GraphQL.

-Here is how you can utilize custom subgraphs to query related data within the protocol:
+Here is how you can utilize custom subgraphs to query related data within the protocol.

 Accessing Our Subgraph